We are consulting on a targeted proposal to make the listing regime work better for companies controlled by a shareholder that is a sovereign country.

 This paper will be of interest to:

-We will consider your feedback and publish our rules in a Policy Statement towards the end of the year.
+This consultation is now closed.
+We are considering your feedback and expect to publish our rules in a Policy Statement during Spring 2018.

 At the same time we will continue to progress our Review of the Effectiveness of UK Primary Markets.
 Should we choose to advance any other specific policy proposals as a result of the discussion paper, we will issue a further consultation paper.